department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   - educational plan
   - educational program

-- employment handicap: Add a definition or note to help explain this term. **Example:** "Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests)." ***[Danielle note: Added per site.]***
+- employment handicap: Add a definition or note to help explain this term.
+  ​ **Example:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

-- equivalent: Use an alternative word or phrase, depending on context.
-For example:
+- equivalent: Use an alternative word or phrase -- such as "equal to," "same as," "similar to," etc. -- depending on context.
-  - Use "Apply for VA health care online (Equal to VA Form 10-10EZ)" instead of "Apply for VA health care online (Equivalent to VA Form 10-10EZ)".
+  ​ **Like this:** Apply for VA health care online (equal to VA Form 10-10EZ).
+  ​ **Not this:** Apply for VA health care online (equivalent to VA Form 10-10EZ).

-  - Use "We'll also review your discharge papers (DD214 or other separation documents)" instead of "We'll also review your discharge papers (DD214 or equivalent)" ***[Danielle note: Revised for greater nuance]***
+  ​ **Like this:** We'll also review your discharge papers (DD214 or other separation documents).
+  ​ **Not this:** We'll also review your discharge papers (DD214 or equivalent).

 - era: Uppercase for Vietnam Era (this is a VA term).
-If you need to talk about the Vietnam War, which has different dates associated with it than Vietnam Era, style it with "era" lowercase: Vietnam War era. **[@Beth/Danielle - what is Ic:?
-Can we use something more plain language? / jl]** ***[Danielle response: This was just shorthand for "lowercase" - have spelled it out.]***
+If you need to talk about the Vietnam War, which has different dates associated with it than Vietnam Era, style it with "era," lowercase: Vietnam War era.
 - evidence: Define as "supporting documents" and add, "like a doctor's report or medical test results," as needed.
 - exception: Used to call special attention to something.
-It should be bolded and never in all caps. **[@Beth/Danielle: could you point out for me example on site?
-Not sure calling for it to be bolded would always be good...? / jl]** ***[Danielle response: See the blue box on this page for an example: https://www.va.gov/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools/.]***
+It should be bolded and never in all caps.
 - excluding: Use "not counting" or "not including."
-- expedite/expedited: Use words like "faster," "quicker," or "speed up," depending on context.
-For example:
+- expedite/expedited: Use plain language words like "faster," "quicker," or "speed up," depending on context.
-  - Use "Find out how to use the Fully Developed Claims program to get a faster decision on your disability benefits claim" instead of "Find out how to use the Fully Developed Claims program to get an expedited decision on your disability benefits claim"
+  ​ **Like this:** Use the Fully Developed Claims program to get a faster decision on your disability benefits claim.
+  ​ **Not this:** Use the Fully Developed Claims program to get an expedited decision on your disability benefits claim.

-  - Use "This may help speed up the claim decision process so you can get your benefits sooner" instead of "This may help expedite the claim decision process." **[@Beth, Danielle - is this guideline specific only to "faster"?
-Couldn't there be a situation where other plain language phrases might work better or just as well -- more quickly, quicker -- or are we strictly calling for "faster" for consistency?]** ***[Danielle response: Agree, I think there are different ways we can get around using "expedite/expedited."
-I've added some nuance and examples.]***
+  ​ **Like this:** This may help speed up the claim decision process, so you can get your benefits sooner.
+  ​ **Not this:** This may help expedite the claim decision process.

 - explosive ordinance: Define on first mention in body copy as "high-explosive devices, and chemical and nuclear weapons."
 Include definition as another sentence, a parenthetical, or set off with commas.
 - exposure: Define in the context of body copy as "had contact with” or “come into contact with.”

 ### F

 - family member: Use this term instead of “beneficiary” whenever possible.
-- Family Servicemembers’ Group Life Insurance (FSGLI): Branded term. ***[Danielle question: Move to acronyms section?]***
+- Family Servicemembers’ Group Life Insurance (FSGLI): This is the program name.
+Treat as a proper noun, title capped. ***[Danielle question: Move to acronyms section?]***
 - federal: Do not cap "federal" for generic usage such as "federal agency."
 - Fibromyalgia: Define on first mention in body copy as "a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems."
 Include definition in another sentence, as a parenthetical, or set off with commas.
 - file a claim for disability compensation: Use "file a claim" rather than "apply for benefits" when referring to disability.
 - final status: Use “in final status” rather than “in a final status."
 - financial hardship: Define on first mention in body copy as "having trouble paying for basic needs, like food and housing."
-Include definition in another sentence, as a parenthetical, or set off with commas.  **[@Beth, Danielle - could you provide background on this?
-This seems like a wordy alternative.]** ***[DT response: This is a situation in which we're looking to help the user understand what we mean by "financial hardship."
-I've revised to add more context.]***
+Include definition in another sentence, as a parenthetical, or set off with commas.

 ### G

 - GI: No periods (*not* G.I.).
-- GI Bill®: Include trademark in first prominent mention on website (currently on Education and Training hub page). ***[Danielle note: Added to reflect legal guidance]***
+- GI Bill®: Include the trademark symbol in the first prominent mention on website (currently on Education and Training hub page). ***[Danielle note: Added to reflect legal guidance] -- @Danielle: Jen question -- is the guidance for first prominent instance per page wherever it is mentioned or just once, in the Education section of the site?***
 - GI Bill Comparison Tool: Capitalize "Comparison Tool."
+Treat as a proper noun, title capped.
 - gravesite: Style this as one word.
 (Merriam-Webster does not address whether this should be one or two words, but the Gravesite Locator and Arlington National Cemetery both style it as one word.
 In addition, the following related words do appear in Merriam-Webster as one: graveside and gravestone.)
 - guarantee: Can be used as either a noun or a verb.
 For our purposes, especially within the Home Loans section, when used in a legal context, we use “guarantee” as a verb and “guaranty” as a noun.
-Example: “We guarantee a portion of the loan.”
+Example: We guarantee a portion of the loan.
 - guaranty: Should be used only as a noun.
-“Because of our partial guaranty, lenders may offer better loan terms for Veterans.”
+Example: Because of our partial guaranty, lenders may offer better loan terms for Veterans.
-- Guardsman/Guardsmen: Replace with gender neutral language.
-For now, use "Guard member."
-In the process of confirming guidance. ***[Danielle note: Updated to reflect gender neutral terminology]***
+- Guardsman/Guardsmen: Use the gender neutral "Guard member" on VA.gov.
+Capitalize "Guard." ***[Danielle note: Updated to reflect gender neutral terminology] -- [Jen note: @Danielle - pls confirm re capitalizing Guard; I think this is what Misty advised and we found in the DOD style guide...?
+Edited guidance language for clarity.]***
 - Gulf War Illness: Cap the I in Illness.
 This is also sometimes called "Chronic Multi-symptom illness."
-Note that "Gulf War Syndrome" is the former name, but is no longer used.
-It can be included for clarity or SEO purposes on first mention as "(known in the past as Gulf War Syndrome)." ***[Danielle note: Added more context.]***
+Note that "Gulf War Syndrome" is the former name, and is no longer used.
+It can be included for clarity or SEO purposes on first mention as "(known in the past as Gulf War Syndrome)."

 ### H

 - hazardous: Define in the context of body copy as "harmful" or "toxic."
 - hazardous exposure: Define in the context of body copy as "contact with harmful chemicals or other hazardous materials."
 - health care: Two words, never hyphenated as a compound adjective, e.g., “health care system.”
 Do not capitalize unless it is part of the official name of a VA medical center.
 In addition, defer to the hospital’s official name, which may have health care as one word versus two words.
-***[Danielle note: Removed "health problems" entry; think we need to look at updating some of these against latest copy on site.]***
 - hospitalization: Use "hospital care."
 - home loan: Do not use a hyphen when in the form of an adjective. ("home loan benefits").
 - Homeless or at risk of becoming homeless.
-- House confinement: Phrase as "Being unable to leave your house (known as house confinement)". ***[Danielle note: Added per site]
+- House confinement: Phrase as "being unable to leave your house (known as house confinement)".

 ### I

 - illness: Use "illness" to refer to diseases.
-- increased claim: Define on first mention as "a claim for more compensation for a disability that we've already determined to be service connected and that's gotten worse." ***[Danielle note: Revised per latest site definition.]**
+- increased claim: Define on first mention in body copy as "a claim for more compensation for a disability that we've already determined to be service connected and that has gotten worse."
-- independent living services: No hyphen for the compound adjective.
+- independent living services: Don't use hyphen for the compound adjective.
-- Individual Unemployability: Include a description that makes clear that this benefit is for Veterans who can't work due to a service-connected disability. ***[Danielle note: Revised per latest site definition.]**
+- Individual Unemployability: Include a description that makes clear that this benefit is for Veterans who can't work due to a service-connected disability. ***[Danielle note: Revised per latest site definition.] - Jen q to Danielle: Is this an official VA terminology that requires capitalization?
+Example - the below term is lowercase, but seems the same/similar to this term.**
 - individually unemployable: Lowercase.
 Define as "unable to work due to a service-connected disability."
-Include definition in another sentence, as a parenthetical, or set off with commas. ***[Danielle note: Revised per latest site definition.]**
+Include definition in another sentence, as a parenthetical, or set off with commas.
 - input: Use "record" instead.

 ### J